 Risks

-The distance dial and image counter disc fall out, which may require complex readjustment of the lens.
+The distance dial and image counter disc can fall out, which may require complex readjustment of the lens and the film feeding mechanism.

 For what reason?